akirjavainen/markisol/README.md

 http://www.markisolgroup.com/en/products/ifit.html

-I've automated a lot in my house, but there was still one thing that kept bothering me: the window shades.
+I've automated a lot in my house, but there was that one thing that kept bothering me: the window shades.
 I've had motorized shades for a long time, but they would only work with their own remotes.
 I have 5 remote controls: one (model BF-305) can control all 5 separately.
 Four of the remotes (models BF-101 and BF-301) would normally control a single shade, but they're easy to pair with more (so 2-3 shades roll down at the same time).

 There are many reasons to control window shades from a program.
 For starters, automating them from Arduino/Raspberry Pi (scheduling, based on outside temperature and/or sunlight, based on home alarm Home/Away mode etc.) and voice commands from Alexa via TRIGGERcmd.
 I also control them remotely via SSH & HTTPS and wrote a PHP script for Raspberry Pi, enabling control from browsers and mobile phones.